Anakeyn/Bert_Squad_SEO/README.md

 # Pretrained Model

 In order to use this tool you need to download a pretrained model.
 Kamal Jar create one that you can download [here](https://www.dropbox.com/s/8jnulb2l4v7ikir/model.zip).

-This file is too big to be upload on Github.
+NB : This file is too big to be upload on Github.

 After installing this repository on your computer,  unzip and move files to "model" directory

 # Requirements

-Python 3 or Anaconda 3.6 or 3.7
+* Python 3 or Anaconda 3.6 or 3.7
-pip3 (or pip) install -r requirements.txt
+* pip3 (or pip) install -r requirements.txt

 # Run Bert_Squad_SEO_Score.py on your computer